Labrosvel/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 - Introduction to Sampling
 - IBM Instana Overview and Demo Video
 - Lab 4a: Observability in Action with Instana (Sandbox)
+- Reading 4a: Future of IT Operations – Leveraging Observability for Self-Healing
 ### Tracing using Open Telemetry
 - Introduction to Telemetry
 - Telemetry and Tracing Tools